 At Reintel we are aware of how important for our customers is to have detailed information about our infrastructure and, therefore, in the Infrastructure section on this web we present both the technical features of the sites and the details of the network map displayed by province.

-We invite you to discover, in the Infrastructure section on the web, detailed information about our dark fibre network (currently over 50,000 km) and the 1,229 sites (585 on the electricity grid and 644 on the railway network) that we make available to you.
+We invite you to discover, in the Infrastructure section on the web, detailed information about our dark fibre network (currently more than 52,200 km) and the 1,344 sites (810 on the electricity grid and 534 on the railway network) that we make available to you.

 Yes.
 Reintel, in addition to offering its optical dark fibre network, also offers two types of sites (on the electricity grid and on the railway network) to provide customised solutions based on the technical requirements, location and type of optical fibre that interconnects them.
 Contact us and we will analyse your specific needs in order to offer you the best solution.